 6.20.7.
 Electrical connections

-The cornering lamps shall be so connected that they cannot be switched ON unless the main-beam headlamps or the dipped-beam headlamps are switched ON at the same time.
+The cornering lamps shall be so connected that they cannot be switched ON unless the driving-beam headlamps or the passing-beam headlamps are switched ON at the same time.

 6.20.7.1.
 The cornering lamp on one side of the vehicle may only be switched ON automatically when the direction-indicators on the same side of the vehicle are switched ON and/or when the steering angle is changed from the straight-ahead position towards the same side of the vehicle.